 - Shortcode – This is not an option you can change, however you need this shortcode to integrate the form into a page or post.

 - Form Description – This gives your form a unique description.

 - State – If checked, this deactivates the current form.

-- Capture Entries – If enabled, form entries are saved.
+- Capture Entries – This enables entry tracking in the database.
+If enabled, form entries are saved.
 If disabled, no entries are saved.